debrenamcewen/tern_to_do_list/README.md

 - [ ] I can check items off as completed.
 - [ ] I can rearrange to do list items.
 - [ ] I can log into my account.
-- [ ] I can edit the text on existing to do's.
+- [ ] I can edit the text on existing to do's

 Specs: